 Securing Your New Gmail Account

-Once your account is created, take these steps to keep it secure, especially without a phone number for recovery:
+Once your account is created, take these steps to keep it secure:

 - Use a Strong Password:

-- Use a password manager like Bitwarden to generate and store it.
+- Use a reputable password manager to generate and store it securely.

 - Enable Two-Factor Authentication (2FA):